MikeChe419/MikeChe419/README.md

 ### Hi! 👋
-### I'm Mikhail and I'm a beginner front-end developer from Moscow.
+### I'm Mikhail and I'm a software-javascript engineer from Moscow.
+I was studied in computer science at the University of the Russian Technical Technical University at the Faculty of Cybernetics

 - 💪 I realy like writing code.
 - 💬 I am communicative.